IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 1. From the main page of the {{site.data.keyword.Bluemix_notm}} dashboard, click your app.
 Click **Mobile Options**.
 You need the **Application route** and **Application GUID** values to initialize the SDK.

-2. Initialize the {{site.data.keyword.amashort}} Client SDK in your Android application.
+2. Initialize the {{site.data.keyword.amashort}} client SDK in your Android application.
 A common, though not mandatory, place to put the initialization code is in the `onCreate` method of the main activity in your Android application.
 <br/>Replace the *applicationRoute* and *applicationGUID* with the values from **Mobile Options** in the {{site.data.keyword.Bluemix_notm}} dashboard.

 	```Java